Is C Diff Contagious?

 Many people want to know “Is C. diff contagious?”

-C. difficile is a bacteria that spreads through something called “spores”.
-The spores of C. difficile are hardy and can persist for long periods of time in the environment, making it easier for the bacteria to be spread.
-These spores are easily ingested by touching around your mouth after you’ve touched a contaminated surface or object.
+C. difficile is a bacteria that spreads through something called “spores” (an inactive form of C. diff).
+The spores of C. difficile are hardy and can persist for long periods of time, making it easier for the bacteria to be spread.
+These spores are easily ingested by touching your mouth after you’ve touched a contaminated surface or object.
 Once C. diff spores find their way into your gut, can turn into the active form of the bacteria and cause infection.

 How do you clean and protect against C. diff?

 People who have active C. difficile infections should use special precautions to help prevent spreading the bacteria to others.
 Good personal hygiene is a crucial part of protecting yourself and family, as is proper and consistent cleaning of surfaces.
 Be sure to wash your hands after using the bathroom with warm soapy water.
-Beware that common alcohol-based cleaners and disinfectants are not effective against C. difficile spores and should be avoided.
+Beware that common alcohol-based hand sanitizers are not effective against C. difficile spores.
 As C. diff creates dormant spores, you’ll also need a good sporocidal cleaner for surfaces.
-Learn more about C diff infection control.
+Learn more here about C diff infection control.

 How many people get C. difficile infections each year?